Grace Road Church: Investigations, allegations of abuse and arrests

-Corporate
+Commercial activities

-The church raises funds using the Grace Road Group, which opened various businesses across Fiji ranging from construction to agriculture stores.
-The company employed at least 300 Koreans and 100 Fijians in August 2018.
-The businesses opened by the group include restaurant chains, beauty salons, a construction firm, a hardware store, and a farm in partnership with the Fiji National University.
+After arriving in Fiji in 2014, the church formed a conglomerate, the Grace Road Group (GRG), to begin and manage commercial ventures in the country.
+The church raises funds through the GRG, which employed at least 300 Koreans and 100 Fijians in August 2018.
+The businesses opened by the group include restaurant chains, beauty salons, a construction firm, a hardware store, and a farm started in partnership with the Fiji National University.

 A statement from the organization claims that the allegations against Shin were false and "have gone too far."
-The statement continued with, "GR Group family, who have been working proudly as owners are very enraged by all the lies...Those who wish to slander us have created unspeakable lies about passport confiscation, forced labour, incarceration, and violence."
+The statement continued, "GR Group family, who have been working proudly as owners are very enraged by all the lies ...
+Those who wish to slander us have created unspeakable lies about passport confiscation, forced labor, incarceration, and violence."